IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 If you want to share raw UID2s with other authorized sharing participants, you must make sure that all points of the [Security Requirements for Raw UID2 Sharing](#security-requirements-for-raw-uid2-sharing) are rigorously followed, so that the raw UID2s are kept secure at all times.

 For instructions for implementing raw UID2 sharing, see (**NEW PAGE YET TO COME.
 KL question should I clone and customize the "Implementing Tokenized Sharing" page for sharing of raw UID2s?
 And, if so, where will I get actual procedure.**).

-## UID2 Token Pass-Through

-**(GWH_KL should this go into the Tokenized Sharing page, or stay in the overview?)**

-The UID2 token is designed so that even if the underlying raw UID2 remains the same, each time a UID2 token is generated from it, the token value is different.
-This means that the UID2 token can be seen by all but can only be used by UID2 participants that have access to the decryption key.

-For example, UID2 tokens are habitually passed through the bid stream from a publisher to a DSP.
-Although a UID2 token might go through several parties, such as an SSP, it can be decrypted only by an authorized UID2 participant.
-On its journey through the bid stream, the UID2 token can safely pass through one or more intermediaries.

-The same is true in all sharing scenarios between UID2 sharing participants.
-A UID2 token can be passed through non-UID2 participants.